 Each dropper bottle delivers increasingly higher concentrations of the skin acids and antioxidant combination over four weeks.
 The idea is that the gradual introduction of these skin brightening ingredients helps to refresh the look of the skin, without causing irritation and sensitivity common with skin peels.

 Customized skincare is bang on trend right now, and this progressive peel is both clever and effective.
 It works over a month, slowly and gently to resurface and brighten the skin.
 The first thing you will notice on week one is that your skin will feel smooth, and the other skincare you use will absorb much quicker.
 By week three, (I have one more week to go) my makeup glides onto my skin and I need less to cover the look of uneven pigmentation around my jawline, after a summer sitting poolside (even though I use SPF every day).
 It's those subtle differences in my skin that make me think for almost $10 a day or $75 dollars a week (the kit cost $299 for four weeks supply) it's a step in the right direction when it comes to getting my glow back.

 How to use it?

 Apply at night on freshly cleansed skin, making sure you shake the bottle lightly to mix the ingredients before each application.
 Follow the instructions and move from the bottle marked Phase 1 to Phase 4 over the course of a month - and don't forget to apply the liquid to your neck and chest as well - it's here you notice uneven skin texture and sun damage, which is tricky to shift.

-Shop at Life Pharmacy and join Living Rewards here
+Shop at Life Pharmacy and enjoy 15% off makeup, skincare and fragrance until Saturday 27th April.
+Start earning Living Rewards points here